dogwonder/dgwltd-theme/README.md

 ## Custom typeface (optional)

 This theme uses the [Söhne typeface](https://klim.co.nz/collections/soehne/) by Klim Type Foundry, this is a licensed font for use on my own url (dgw.ltd).
 If you wish to use this on your own website then you will need to [purchase a license](https://klim.co.nz/buy/soehne/).
-You can remove these form fontFamilies[] in theme.json, functions.php and typography.scss.
+You can remove these from fontFamilies[] in theme.json, functions.php and typography.scss.
 These fonts are not included in the repo.

 ***NOTE*** I've added the `dist/fonts` folder to gitignore so the commerical fonts don't accidentally get committed to this public repo.

 ## Custom blocks (optional)

-These are actived via a custom plugin [dgwltd: Blocks](https://github.com/dogwonder/dgwltd-plugin)
+These are actived via a custom plugin [dgwltd-plugin](https://github.com/dogwonder/dgwltd-plugin)

 This requires [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro/). $$ - but it really is the greatest plugin ever made.